PxTools/PxApiSpecs/specs.md

 Question: domain exists in PX-files but not in CNMM.
 Is domain really needed?
 Could we use only filter instead?
 We need to rethink.
 All valuesets and aggregations shall be listed.
+The idea behind domain was to have a way to select which map to use when displaying the data on a map.
+In the CNMM case the domain should be the name of the valueset but when we show all the values for all subtables we can not specify the domain.
+Maybe it should be a different attribute but the problem still remains.

 ### Get data for a specific table
 **url:** `/api/v2/tables/<table-id>/data/<format>`